redrs/socksjail/readme.md

 	- Send the encrypted file to the recipient.
 It’s base 64 encoded so can be emailed safely or sent over IM etc.
 	- Give the recipient the password to decrypt the file over a different (safe and ideally encrypted) communication channel.

-This script has been tested on Debian 6 and CentOS.

 Server
 ==============
+This script has been tested on Debian 6 and CentOS Servers.

 - Limit which users can SSH into your server.
 In sshd_config I use:
 	- AllowUsers admin1 admin2
 	- AllowGroups jailed